f-saez/haldclut-mojo/README.md

 There are basically 3 types of graphical LUT.

--(HaldCLUT : This one came from video-game world : fast and GPU-friendly.
+- HaldCLUT : This one came from video-game world : fast and GPU-friendly.
 It is the less precise (bilinear interpolation) of the bunch but no one cares.
 It's nothing more than a square image and you can store and them in lossless compression PNG, QOI or you own format (ZSTD/LZ4/... compression for example).
 Obviously, a PNG 16 bits will offer more precision than a PNG 8 bits as long as they have the same level.

 - The Cube3D files, that came from grading/movie world.
 A little less faster, but more precise (Tetrahedral interpolation : https://blogs.mathworks.com/steve/2006/11/24/tetrahedral-interpolation-for-colorspace-conversion/).